joy6251/joy6251/README.md

 - 💬 Ask me about **Foods and Natures**

-- 📫 How to reach me You can reach me social Outlets, media and of course on planet Earth👀
+- 📫 How to reach me You can reach me social Outlets, Handles, media and of course on planet Earth👀

 ## 🌐 Socials: